 The function of our immune system is to protect us against the threat from micro-organisms.
-These micro – organisms include – bacteria, fungi, viruses and parasites.
+These micro – organisms include – bacteria, fungi, viruses, and parasites.
 If these micro-organisms establish themselves inside our body, then they cause infection and cause diseases like – cholera, typhoid, malaria, influenza, etc.

-White blood cells (WBCs) present in the blood act as tool for the defence mechanism.
+White blood cells (WBCs) present in the blood act as a tool for the defense mechanism.
 White blood cells are produced by the bone marrow.
-Bone marrow is an inner soft tissue present mainly in long bones like- femur (thigh bone), humerus (arm bone), etc. White blood cells are carried to the specified organs where they develop and communicate to launch immune response against infections just like military camps against invading foreign militants.
+Bone marrow is an inner soft tissue present mainly in long bones like- femur (thigh bone), humerus (arm bone), etc. White blood cells are carried to the specified organs where they develop and communicate to launch an immune response against infections just like military camps against invading foreign militants.

 Some white blood cells like – macrophages kill the micro-organisms by eating and damaging them.
-The B – lymphocytes (B-type of white blood cells) produce anti-bodies which can kill or neutralize the bacteria/virus or other toxic substances in the blood/body fluids.
+The B – lymphocytes (B-type of white blood cells) produce antibodies which can kill or neutralize the bacteria/virus or other toxic substances in the blood/body fluids.
 Another type of white blood cells are T – lymphocytes can trace the micro-organisms that leave the body fluids to invade the cells.
-Each killer T- cell has receptor for one type of foreign substance which is known as “Antigen”.
+Each killer T- cell has a receptor for one type of foreign substance which is known as “Antigen”.
 T- cells bind to the infected cells and kill them which prevent the spread of infection in the body.

 As per Ayurveda, blood and its components, Ojus (a special Ayurvedic physiological entity), Dhatus, Kapha dosha are the contributing factors to immunity.
 Ayurveda describes immunity as the power to defend the body against any disease and also to fight the progress of the disease.
 Ojus (immunity) is a concept explained in Ayurveda at the intersection of physical, mental and spiritual health.
 It is responsible for – health maintenance, health promotion, fight and prevent disease.
 Though it can be quantified but it cannot be seen or compared to any elements in the body.
 Some compare Ojus to white blood cells but it can be said as partial comparison.